PIFSCstockassessments/PIFSCstockassessments.github.io/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# PIFSC Stock Assessments Quarto Website on Github Pages Prototype
+# PIFSC Stock Assessments Quarto Github Pages Website Prototype

 This is the source code repository for the PIFSC Stock Assessments Web Github Website prototype located at